AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ## <a name="RMtoclassic"></a>4.
 Create Resource Manager to classic connection

-In these steps, you configure the connection from the Resource Manager VNet to the classic VNet using the Azure portal preview.
+In these steps, you configure the connection from the Resource Manager VNet to the classic VNet using the Azure Portal.

 1. In **All resources**, locate the local network gateway.
 In our example, the local network gateway is **ClassicVNetLocal**.
 2. Click **Configuration** and verify that the IP address value is the VPN gateway for the classic VNet.
 Update, if needed, then click **Save**.
 Close the blade.